mchmarny/eventmaker/README.md

 # eventmaker

-Small utility to mock IoT events using dynamically configurable format and load. `eventmaker` can also configures Azure IoT Hub with devices and launches a fleet of virtual event generators on Azure Container Instances to send data at configurable frequency.
+Small utility to mock IoT events with dynamically configurable format, metric range, and load. `eventmaker` can also configures Azure IoT Hub with devices and launches a fleet of virtual event generators on Azure Container Instances to send data at configurable frequency.

 ![](img/overview.png)